 3. Create a schedule outlining the days and times for exercise.
 This will establish a routine and prioritize your workouts.

-4. When planning your schedule, consider the types of workouts you want to do.
+4. Consider the types of workouts you want to do.
 Decide if you will focus on cardio, strength training, or flexibility exercises and allocate appropriate time for each.

 5. Be flexible and open to adjusting your schedule as needed.
 Life may interfere, so be prepared to adapt and rearrange your workouts if necessary.